Walmart vs. Amazon: What to Know When Shopping Online

 For a larger inventory of items (including handmade artisanal goods), and a plethora of streaming services and Whole Foods Market deals, Amazon is the retailer for you.
 As for the annual sales?
 It all depends on what’s on your shopping list.

 Do You Need a Subscription?

 It’s also worth mentioning that you can take advantage of many of the Amazon Prime and Walmart+ delivery services without subscribing.
 Walmart customers who aren’t Plus members currently get free two-day deliveries for millions of items on orders of $35 or more.
 Depending on where they live, they can sometimes get same-day delivery, too.
 Amazon customers who aren’t Prime members can usually get free standard shipping on orders of $25 or more.
 Another way to save?
 Prime members can share certain benefits with another adult in their household, as long as the accounts and payment options are linked.

-So, should you shop on Amazon or Walmart?
+So, Amazon vs. Walmart: Which should you choose?
 The sort of fuzzy answer: it depends!
 It’s hard to beat Walmart’s rock-bottom prices and fast grocery delivery schedule.
 But Amazon also offers great savings and a lot of products, and it makes online shopping easy.
+Both are excellent shopping destinations for finding deals on kitchen products, like prep tools, organizing solutions, and air fryers.
 We recommend starting with a free trial of Amazon Prime and Walmart+ and clicking around on the items you know you buy regularly or have had your eye on for a while.
-Happy shopping!